I have been working in retail banking recently and I thought I would write my high-level thoughts on the industry and some ideas for the future.

 Firstly what are the drivers of the problems in retail banking at the moment?
 In my view there are four main areas that have led to pressure on banking profits:

 - The economic downturn in 2008 caused a lot more than structural issues at banks, rising unemployment and low interest rates means there is less money being held in banks.
 When interest rates are low consumers are more inclined to spend their money rather than save it.
-The depressed housing market also menas that less mortgages are being taken out.
+The depressed housing market also means that less mortgages are being taken out.

 - Consumers are taking on less debt (due to the depressed housing market), saving less on deposit and where possible even paying down debt.